xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	index the text as a single boolean term (with prefix PREFIX).
 If there's no text, no term is added.
-Omega expects certain prefixes to be used for certain purposes - those starting "X" are reserved for user applications.
-Q is reserved for a unique ID term.
+Omega expects certain prefixes to be used for certain purposes - those starting "X" are reserved for user applications.  ``Q`` is conventionally used as the prefix for a unique ID term.

 date=FORMAT
         generate ``D``-, ``M``- and ``Y``-prefixed terms for date range